Explore Best Android App Automation Testing Tools

 Some of the Best practices for Android automated testing are:

-• Understand and set an achievable scope of testing to set the right expectations across teams.
+• Set an achievable scope of testing to set the right expectations across teams.

 • Select the right framework based on the requirements of teams.
 The above list helps decide when to use which, depending on the project requirements.
 Numerous teams make the mistake of choosing a popular tool that might not fulfill the requirements.